 Figure 5.5: Coupling gap and size dependence of the Raman threshold.
-Main figure, Raman oscillation threshold vs. taper-sphere gap for a 40- μ m-diameter sphere (Q0=108).
+Main figure, Raman oscillation threshold vs. taper-sphere gap for a 40- $\mu$ m-diameter sphere (Q0=10).
 Position is measured from the critical coupling point, where negative values correspond to the undercoupled regime.
-The minimum threshold occurs with the microsphere about 0.15 μ m undercoupled, and corresponds to a transmission of 12%.
+The minimum threshold occurs with the microsphere about 0.15 $\mu$ m undercoupled, and corresponds to a transmission of 12%.
 Solid line, a theoretical fit to the threshold equation.
 Inset shows Raman power output (sum of forward and backward emission) vs. incident pump power.
 Differential quantum efficiency is 36%.

 Figure 5.6: Stimulated Raman scattering threshold versus transmission past the microsphere, for the measurement presented in figure 5.5.
 Since the cavity transmission is a symmetric function with respect to the critical coupling point, the threshold data plotted is not single-valued, and under- and over-coupled regime are indicated in the figure.
-The arrow denoted the minimum Raman threshold, which occured undercoupled with a finite pump transmission of ca. 12% in agreement with the prediction of the threshold equation (under equal pump and Raman Q). transmission of T = 1/9 = 11%, and is in good agreement with the measurement.
+The arrow denoted the minimum Raman threshold, which occured undercoupled with a finite pump transmission of ca. 12% in agreement with the prediction of the threshold equation (under equal pump and Raman Q).